Alonzo Delano: Career

+He left school when he was young, and started working at age fifteen.
+His work as an itinerant merchant took him to frontier communities in Ohio and Indiana.
+By 1848, Delano had relocated his family to Ottawa, Illinois where he worked as a merchant selling bank stocks, flour, lard, silk, and whiskey, while becoming a well-respected community leader.

+He became ill that year with consumption, and following his physician's orders for a change of residence and more exertion, Delano decided to head west to California.
+Before departing, he made arrangements to send correspondence to the publishers of two newspapers, the Ottawa Free Trader and True Delta in New Orleans.
+At the age of 42, and being sick, he shipped his belongings, including cattle, to join the Dayton Company of travelers in St. Joseph, Missouri, the rendezvous point.
+His first week traveling was spent delirious with fever.
+He did not see his family again for six years.

 When Delano reached Marysville, California, he earned $400 in three weeks drawing portraits of whiskered gold miners at an ounce of gold dust per head.
 After reaching San Francisco, Delano became a correspondent for the San Francisco Daily Courier and the Pacific News.
 Along with Prentice Mulford, Delano was one of the first to use “California Humor”, a style of writing that uses satirical social commentary that exaggerates situations.
 Some of his articles were written by his long-nosed proto-Will Rogers figure "Old Block", taken from his whimsical sketches of miners and gamblers.
 These articles were later collected and published in book form in Pen-Knife Sketches and Old Block's Sketch Book.
 Charles Nahl was his illustrator.
 Delano's book, On the Trail to the California Gold Rush, was a chronicle of his 1849 travels to California, and included an Introduction by American historian J. S. Holliday.
 His letters, a journal, and some writings were published in Life on the Plains and among the Diggings.
 His comical play, A Live Woman in the Mines, features the hero Pike County Jess and heroine High Betty Martin.

 In 1850, Timothy Ellsworth and Delano purchased a claim on Massachusetts Hill located near Gold Hill in Nevada County, California, and organized the Sierra Quartz Mining Company.
 At one point, Delano owned one-sixth of the Massachusetts Hill Quartz Mine; Delano & Co. was very involved in its development.
 In 1851, Delano sold out his interest to Dr. J. C. Delavan, an agent of Rocky Bar, a New York company.
 Delano was a storekeeper in several communities, including Grass Valley.
 He was elected the first treasurer of the city of Grass Valley, California.
 He started working for Wells, Fargo & Company in Sacramento in 1854 and was Grass Valley's first Wells Fargo agent.